 Currently, there is no fee to be part of the alliance.
-As Chicago Coworks moves towards launching promotional programs such as the Coworking Passport, an annual fee will be enacted.
-All proceeds go to support Chicago Coworks.
+Any future proceeds go to support Chicago Coworks.
 There are no profits.

 Jessica built communities in the non-profit world for 15 years, and now uses her superpowers to do the same for coworking.
 Jessica serves as the Community Engagement Director for Dayhouse Coworking in Highland Park.